scala-phase/scala-orms/ScalaQuery/preso/sq.md

 * ScalaQuery is "an API / DSL built on top of JDBC".
 * Provides compile-time checking and type-safety for queries
   * Database entities have static types.
-* Relational algebra and query comprehensions
+* Uses relational algebra and query comprehensions
 * Can be composed, the way one can compose Scala's collection classes.
 * Does not rely on mutable state.
 * Supports PostgreSQL, MySQL, H2, HSQLDB/HyperSQL, Derby/JavaDB,
   MS SQL Server, MS Access, and SQLite.
+Other RDBMs are supported, but with possibly reduced functionality.

 !SLIDE transition=fade